ansible/ansible/docs/docsite/rst/user_guide/intro_bsd.rst

 Setting the Python interpreter
 ------------------------------

-To support a variety of Unix/Linux operating systems and distributions, Ansible cannot always rely on the existing environment or ``env`` variables to locate the correct Python binary.
+To support a variety of Unix-like operating systems and distributions, Ansible cannot always rely on the existing environment or ``env`` variables to locate the correct Python binary.
 By default, modules point at ``/usr/bin/python`` as this is the most common location.
 On BSD variants, this path may differ, so it is advised to inform Ansible of the binary's location, through the ``ansible_python_interpreter`` inventory variable.
 For example:

 .. code-block:: text